 - I’m the Marketing Lead for Cognitive Class, a site my team and I grew to over 1 Million learners worldwide.

 - I make a monthly side income from my technical blogs, which I update once in a while.
 This is virtually passive income.
 Overall, I don’t think I spend any more than a few hours a month on all of them combined.

-- I used to ran one of the most respected technical blogs in Italy.
+- I used to run one of the most respected technical blogs in Italy.

-- Over the years, I’ve attracted millions of visitors to my blogs and startup sites.
+- Over the years, I’ve attracted millions of visitors to my blogs and side project sites.

 - As you know from the previous section, I’m the author of Technical Blogging published by The Pragmatic Bookshelf.

 This is to say that I’m not your typical internet marketing “expert” who’s never made any money online or attracted a following.
 I’ve actually started and currently run successful technical blogs.
 I’ve been in your shoes.

 On a more personal note, I was born and raised in Italy, but I left my home country back in 2003.
 I currently live in Canada with my beautiful wife.

 Feel free to get in touch at any time.

 Thank you for reading.
 I hope you enjoy the book and this site.